flame-engine/flame/doc/flame/components.md

 For example, lets say that we want to show a game over text when the player's lives reach zero.

-To make the component automatically report when new instances are added or removed, the `Notifiable` mixin can be applied to the component class:
+To make the component automatically report when new instances are added or removed, the `Notifier` mixin can be applied to the component class:

 ```dart